waggle-sensor/summer2022/Lee/daily_log.md

 - [ ] Had a meeting with Pete and Raj to discuss about the overall summer plan (Yongho and Rory virtually)
 - [ ] Met Doga, Casey and Rafael in the robot room and talked about the schedule.

--Things to do by this week:
+-Things to do:
-Reading up the documents shared by Doga
+Reading up the documents shared by Doga by this Friday
-- Sh
+Preparing tomorrow meeting with Joe & Francisco to catch up the WAGGLE OS process Preparing

+#### Tuesday June 7th ####

+- [ ] Completed the mandatory TMS courses: DEI101 Diversity Equity and Inclusion at Argonne Introduction and ESH561 Bicycle Safety course
+- [ ] Finished up the ROS course week 1, and took an exam for the certificate

+Things to do:
+Research into the ROS system and how to apply it